TykTechnologies/custom-go-plugin/README.md

 To get started, please review our documentation on [Open Telemetry Overview](https://tyk.io/docs/product-stack/tyk-gateway/advanced-configurations/distributed-tracing/open-telemetry/open-telemetry-overview/). **It is very important to note that the support for Open Telemetry with the Tyk Gateway is only avaiable for versions `v5.2.0+`.**

+You can refer to our official documentation on [How to instrument Custom Go Plugins with OpenTelemetry](https://tyk.io/docs/product-stack/tyk-gateway/advanced-configurations/plugins/otel-plugins/).

 #### Examples
 - [Open Telemetry Instrumentation](plugins/otel-instrumentation/)

-Additional documentation on instrumenting and debugging your custom plugins with Open Telemetry is still under development...

 ### Project Lifecycle Makefile Commands